mikecamilleri/mikecamilleri.github.io/_posts/2017-03-23-an-iot-platform-built-around-rethinkdb.md

 ### Modules

 Modules may perform the automation functions typically associated with IoT applications and also may provide interfaces for the user to interact with the system.
 The set of basic modules might include `web-admin` and `automaton`.
-Additionally there will be a module, probably called `core`, which will perform setup (i.e. reading configuration files) and housekeeping work.
+Additionally there will be a module, probably called `core`, which will perform setup (e.g. reading configuration files) and housekeeping work.
 Each module will be represented in the database by a document in the `modules` table.
 Modules will listen for changes to their document via a changefeed and change settings on other components by writing to their documents.
 Voila!
-RethinkDB is now message broker!
+RethinkDB is now a pub-sub message broker!

 ```json
 {